HashNotAdam/blog/content/blog/005-cards-against-isolation-installation.md

 ---
 This part is just for those people who are new to Ruby and either haven't yet install Ruby and PostgreSQL or just want to see how I do it.
-If you're all over this, you can skip to the next step (COMING SOON), just make sure you have a version of Ruby 2.6 installed.
+If you're all over this, you can skip to the [next step](/blog/cards-against-isolation-setup);
+just make sure you have a version of Ruby 2.6 installed.

 I'm afraid this part of the tutorial is macOS only since that is where I'm comfortable.
 The components are still relevant if you are on Linux but, if